- 738 views

 Trips to a European city or a Caribbean island are always special, but there are times when they fail to offer the kind of excitement and adventure you crave.
 We long to get up close to Mother Nature, but soon realize that those remote idyllic beaches are only good enough for a trip or two.

-We crave for that adrenaline rush and those jaw-dropping sights and this is where Tanzania and its game parks come into the picture.
+We crave for that adrenaline rush and those jaw-dropping sights and this is where a Tanzania tour and its game parks come into the picture.
 From dining with locals to checking out the beautiful Maasai culture, from enjoying a wildlife safari to scaling the highest peak in Africa, and the highest free standing mountain in the world – Mt.
 Kilimanjaro.
-Bookmundi examines the Top 12 Best Things to Do in Tanzania.
+Bookmundi examines the top 10 best things to do in Tanzania.
 Enjoy!

 The Serengeti National Park is home to one of the top big-game safaris on the planet.
 It is by far the most popular destination in Tanzania and is particularly famous for its annual migration of zebras and wildebeests.
 The park has been termed as a UNESCO World Heritage Site.
 It is spread over 1.5 hectares of savannah forests and also hosts the big cats, zebras and Thomson’s gazelle in its vast open plains.
 The ideal time to visit is in the month of May when the Serengeti is teeming with wildlife.
 Balloon safaris are another exciting way of exploring the Serengeti National Park.
 These balloons can carry up to 16 people and often include champagne breakfasts in the bush which is followed by a drive through the park.